s-blais/react-redux-portfolio-project-birdfeeder-backend/README.md

 Credit to Audubon.org for having such an excellent bird information resource, and David Sibley's beautiful illustrations.

 As with other projects, for the sake of project MVP, I utilized [water.css](https://watercss.kognise.dev/) for quick, clean, frill-free styling, and added some style declarations as my own as needed.

+Oh yes, I can think of a hundred ways to enhance and embellish and extend this app beyond the requirements for the project – I can't guarantee that this repository won't quietly evolve as my urges to tinker get the best of me!

 Cringeworthy walkthrough video available [here](https://youtu.be/2O_LzC-Nugk)